insonifi/iq/README.md

   * *npm* packages (e.g. database drivers).
   * Wide platform support (Windows, Linux, Mac OS).
 * Pure Javascript, as in "no compiling and easy debugging".
-* Perfect for web applications.
+* Perfect for web applications and integration with web services.
   * HTTP support out-of-the-box.

 ## Installation